Fairchild TV

-Fairchild TV or FTV is a Canadian Cantonese language exempt specialty channel.
+Fairchild TV or FTV (新時代電視), is a Canadian Cantonese language exempt specialty channel.
 It is owned by Fairchild Group, with Hong Kong broadcaster TVB holding a 20% minority stake.
 Fairchild TV has studios in the Greater Toronto Area (Richmond Hill, Ontario) and Greater Vancouver (inside Aberdeen Centre in Richmond, British Columbia).

 The channel's origins can be traced to the Cantonese broadcasting service, Chinavision Canada was rebranded as Fairchild TV in 1993 when Thomas Fung purchased Chinavision.

 Operations

-Up until October 1, 2022, Fairchild TV signed on at 06:00 EST and signed off at 03:35 EST in the Greater Toronto Area.
-In Greater Vancouver, Fairchild TV signed on at 06:00 PST and signed off at 03:35 PST.
-In Alberta (Calgary and Edmonton), Fairchild TV signed on at 06:00 MST and signed off at 03:35 MST.
+Up until October 1, 2022, Fairchild TV signed on at 6:00 a.m.
+EST and signed off at 3:35 a.m.
+EST in the Greater Toronto Area.
+In Greater Vancouver, Fairchild TV signed on at 6:00 a.m.
+PST and signed off at 4:00 a.m.
+PST.
 On October 1, 2022, Fairchild TV switched to a 24-hour schedule.

 More than 475,000 Chinese Canadians across Canada watch Fairchild Television each day, roughly 30% of the whole Chinese population in Canada.

-FTV operates two standard definition television channels: Fairchild TV in Cantonese and Talentvision in Mandarin.
-Both stations use programming from Vancouver, Toronto, and Calgary.
-As of 23 May 2013, Fairchild TV launched two High Definition (HD) channels: Fairchild TV 2 HD in Cantonese and Talentvision 2 HD in Mandarin.
+Until September 1, 2020, FTV operated two standard definition television channels: Fairchild TV in Cantonese and Talentvision in Mandarin.
+Both stations use programming from Vancouver and Toronto.
+On May 23, 2013, Fairchild TV launched two High Definition (HD) channels: Fairchild TV 2 HD in Cantonese and Talentvision 2 HD in Mandarin (ceased operations in July 2016).
+On September 1, 2020, Fairchild TV and Talenvision were upgraded to High Definition.
+Fairchild TV 2 "HD" signage was removed and renamed Fairchild TV 2.